J.D. Frequently Asked Questions

 Do I need to tell the Admissions Committee why I want to go to law school?

-Keep in mind that this is a personal statement, not a statement of purpose.
 You are welcome to discuss your reasons and motivations for applying to law school and pursuing a legal profession, but it is not required.
 However, if your preparation or interest in law school is not evident based on your experiences or background, it may be wise to discuss why you wish to enter the legal profession.

 How does the personal statement fit into the rest of my application?

 The personal statement is often the Admissions Committee’s favorite part of the application!
 It is our opportunity to learn about you and go beyond what transcripts or test scores can tell us.
-Put another way - your academic materials may inform us of your intellectual potential in the classroom, but your personal statement (along with you other written materials) better informs us of what you may contribute to classroom discussions and the broader NDLS community during your time here.
+Put another way - your academic materials may inform us of your intellectual potential in the classroom, but your personal statement (along with your other written materials) better informs us of what you may contribute to classroom discussions and the broader NDLS community during your time here.

 What format should I use for my personal statement?